Statistics-and-Data-Science-SMU/ProjectResources/README.md

 - **project_ideas**: A list of ideas for projects you can work on to demonstrate your skills along with example datasets.
 - **Project_Timeline_template**: A template to help you organize the workload and guarantee a successful completion of your prokect.
+- **CRSIP_DM...**: An outline for your final documentation pulled from Dr.Hahsler's Data Mining class.
 - **your_project/**: If you would like support or feedback from club members or our team feel free to add a folder for your project.

 If you're interested in guided tutorials and beginner practice check out our **SADS-Tutorials** and **GBM_Workshops** repositories!